Strawberry Pound Cake, with fresh strawberries and a beautiful white glaze, will be your perfect solution for the spring and summer dessert season.

 - Cream together softened butter and cream cheese until smooth, slowly add in powdered sugar and mix on low speed, mix in vanilla extract.
 Spread on top of the cooled cake and place the cake in the fridge to set the frosting.

-- In a small sauce pan over low heat melt ½ cup white chocolate chips with 1 tablespoon vegetable oil stirring until smooth (if it’s too thin let it cool for a few minutes to set before drizzle over the cake).
+- In a small sauce pan over low heat, melt ½ cup white chocolate chips with 1 tablespoon vegetable oil stirring until smooth (if it’s too thin, let it cool for a few minutes to set before drizzling over the cake)

 - Scatter diced strawberries onto the frosting and drizzle with melted chocolate (using a spoon or transfer the chocolate into small zip-lock bag, cut off the corner and pipe the chocolate over the cake).
 Store the cake in the fridge.